-5.65.3 Foreign Travel
+5.3 Foreign Travel

-(a) Foreign travel must be approved, in advance, by the Assistant Administrator for Fisheries or designee and by the Grants Officer.
-Requests for foreign travel approval should be

-- submitted, in writing, at least 30 days in advance to the Assistant Administrator, through the NMFS Office of Management and Budget and the Grants Officer.
-Routine across the border travel to Canada is exempt. - (b) The Council Chairman, or his or her authorized representative(s), may approve routine travel to Canada for Council members and employees within specified Federal rates.
-Domestic invitational travel for non-Council personnel may be approved by the Council Chairman or his/her authorized representative. - (c) Foreign invitational travel must be approved as described in paragraph (a) of this section.
-The per diem limits or actual expense requirements described above also are applicable to non-Council personnel traveling at Council expense.
-Payment for NOAA personnel from Council funds is not authorized.
+- (a) Foreign travel must be approved, in advance, by the Assistant Administrator for Fisheries or designee and by the Grants Officer.
+Requests for foreign travel approval should be submitted, in writing, at least 30 days in advance to the Assistant Administrator, through the NMFS Office of Management and Budget and the Grants Officer.
+Routine across the border travel to Canada is exempt. - (b) The Council Chairman, or his or her authorized representative(s), may approve routine travel to Canada for Council members and employees within specified Federal rates. - (c) Foreign invitational travel must be approved as described in paragraph (a) of this section.

-5.75.4 Invitational Travel
+5.4 Invitational Travel